hannestschofenig/tschofenig-ids/cose-key-thumbprint/draft-ietf-cose-key-thumbprint.md

 3. Hash the bytes produced in step (2) with a cryptographic hash function H.
    For example, SHA-256 {{RFC6234}} may be used as a hash function.

-The resulting value is the COSE Key Thumbprint with H of the COSE Key.
 The details of this computation are further described in subsequent sections.

 The SHA-256 hash algorithm MUST be supported, other algorithms MAY be supported.